robogeek42/agon_sped/README.md

 ## Sprite editor
-sped.bas is a simple sprite editor.
+sped.bas is a sprite editor for the Agon series of retro computers.

 Requires VDP2.0.0 as this enables Bitmapped backed Sprites.

-Currently works in mode 8 with i a 64 colour, 16x16 or 8x8 7-frame sprite.
+Currently works in mode 8 with 64 colours, 16x16 or 8x8 sprites, maximum 24 frames.

 VDP2.0.0 is the version used in console8, but can be run on an Agon Light.